-Without any empirical studies or baseline data from which to judge, first one and then other international development agencies joined the government in declaring the Badia severely degraded.
-This in turn led to special programming and project development based on Western philosophies and technologies derived mainly from the United States and Australia.
-Foremost among these were the concept of sustainable yield and the goal of improved productivity.
-These concepts originated in North America and were rapidly adopted in Australia.
-They were derived from the experience of cattle ranching in the first half of the twentieth century, where both the cattle and the land upon which they grazed were part of a system of private ownership.
-Furthermore, the land had formal, inflexible borders which could not be contested or altered in anyway.
-Since that time - nearly fifty years on - policy-makers have defined the major concern of pastoral regions of the developing world to be similar to that of ranchers in the United States and Australia, namely overstocking leading to certain ecological disaster.
-In this view the problem has a technical solution - destocking.
-However the central assumption underpinning these sets of assumptions is that pastoral ecosystems are potentially stable and balanced, and become destabilised by overstocking and overgrazing.
+Australia.
+They were derived from the experience of cattle ranching in the first half of the 20th century, where both the cattle and the land upon which they grazed were part of a system of privately ownership.
+Furthermore the land had formal, inflexible borders which could not be contested or altered in anyway.
+Since that time-nearly fifty years on-policy makers have defined the major concern of pastoral regions of the developing world to be similar to that those of ranchers in the US and Australia, namely overstocking leading to certain ecological disaster.
+In this view the problem has a technical solution-destocking.
+However the central assumption underpinning these sets of assumptions is that pastoral ecosystems are potentially stable and balanced, and become destabilized by overstocking and overgrazing.
 This bias has led to the establishment of a multitude of development projects that promoted group ranching, grazing blocks and livestock associations.
-These schemes have failed, however, leading to a fundamental questioning of the basic assumptions underlying this tradition of range management.
+But these schemes have failed, leading to a fundamental questioning of the basic assumptions underlying this tradition of range management.
 Behnke et al. (1993) have admirably shown that pastoral systems are not equilibrium systems.
 Instead they are continuously adapting to changeable conditions, and their very survival depends upon this capacity to adapt.
-It is, in fact, the 'conventional development practices themselves that are the destabilising influences on pastoral systems, as they have prevented traditional adaptive systems from being used' (Pimbert and Pretty 1995: 5).
+It is, in fact, the "conventional development practices themselves that are the destabilizing influences on pastoral systems, as they have prevented traditional adaptive systems from being used" (Pimbert and Pretty 1995, p.
+5).

 In Syria, the first large-scale international development project in the 1960s focussing on livestock and range 'rehabilitation' ran into trouble within a few years.
-After four years of poor results, a handful of specialists with the Food and Agriculture Organisation (FAO) and the World Food Programme (WFP) launched a campaign to convince the concerned agencies of the importance of studying the human factor.
+After four years of poor results, a handful of specialists with the Food and Agriculture Organization (FAO) and the World Food Programme launched a campaign to examine what was going wrong and to convince the concerned agencies of the importance of studying the human factor in rehabilitation.
 They argued that unless development programmes were in harmony with the customs and ways of life of the pastoral populations, the rangeland development scheme would fail.
-Bedouin as well as government cooperation was required in order to solve the problem which the government perceived was simply one of rising livestock numbers.
+Bedouin as well as government cooperation was required in order to solve the suggest, in complete reversal of recent conservation philosophy, that it is when local or indigenous people are excluded that degradation is more likely to occur.
+"It suggests that the mythical pristine environment exists only in our imagination" (Pimbert and Pretty 1995, p.
+3).